oddmario/NVIDIA-Fedora-Driver-Guide/README.md

 # NVIDIA Fedora Driver Guide
 A little guide to help you install & manage the NVIDIA GPU driver on your Fedora system(s)

-I am personally an **Fedora 40** user at the moment, so this is mostly what this guide applies to (though I believe it should work alright on newer releases, and also on older releases which are not old very old `[something like Fedora 38+]`)
+I am personally a **Fedora 40** user at the moment, so this is mostly what this guide applies to (though I believe it should work alright on newer releases, and also on older releases which are not old very old `[something like Fedora 38+]`)

 ## Index of content
 - [Driver installation](#driver-installation)